lucasjacques/contacts/README.md

 # contacts
-Simple CRUD webapp using the MEAN stack, which will manage a contact list (doing this for learning purposes)
+Simple CRUD webapp using the MEAN stack, which manages a contact list (doing this for learning purposes)

 ## Getting Started